This event has completed. This information has been preserved for archival purposes.

 MIXED PLAYER RULES:

 Females can play anywhere on the field.
-No outfield co-ed line will be used.

 Females or Males who are up to bat CANNOT be thrown out at 1st base from an outfield position (or an assist from an OF position).
+OF positions are LF, LC, CF, RC, RF, or rover.

 Defensive/Infield positioning is ONLY used to determine if a Hitter can be thrown out at 1B.
 All other defensive plays (force out at 2nd, play at 3rd, fly balls etc.) are allowed no matter where any infielder starts.